rcrades/particle-app-2024/README.md

    npm start
    ```

-   The app should now be running on `http://localhost:3000`.
+   The app should now be running on `http://localhost:3000` by default.
+You can
+   set a different port by defining the `PORT` environment variable before
+   running the command.

 ## Description